laurencw348/applewebsite/documents/design-journey.md

 Task 3: The user spends a few seconds looking at the navigation bar.
 User then says 'Go go things to buy I guess?'.
 User then takes a minute to read the sidebar.
 User says: 'I'm celiac, so I would call the AppleFest and ask if they have any food for me'.
 User then asks to scroll down.
 User asks to click on the Apple Cider Donuts.
 After the click doesn't navigate anywhere, user asks to keep scrolling.
 User then says 'Yeah I would call them.'

-Task 2: User asks to go to 'Things to Do' page.
+Task 2: User immediately asks to go to 'Things to Do' page.
 User says: 'Saturday at 12pm.'

 Task 1: User asks to go to the 'Directions and Parking' page.
 User asks to keep scrolling down.
 User then says 'Oh there.
 I would probably call or go to the office'.